oks-erm/sofing/README.md

     >   - Make it easy for the user to find one and contact local representatives.

 ### Signup Page
-- Allows the user to join the club and get access to special programms and discounts.
+- Allows the user to join the club and get access to special programs and discounts.
     #### User Goal:
     >   - Join the club to access unique content and special offers.
     #### Website Goal:
-    >   - Provide simple and accesible way to join the club.
+    >   - Provide a simple and accessible way to join the club.

 ### Meetups
-It was decided to take this section to the separate web-site (supposedly existing), because it is intended as a commercial project and contains plenty of information, which deserves a separate platform.
-However it was considered reasonable including it in the menu to inform about it, because the movement in new and users can not assume what features it includes.
-So it takes the user to the website of **Sofing Bootcamp** where the user may obtain all the relevant information about training.
+It was decided to take this section to another website (supposedly existing) because it is intended as a commercial project and contains plenty of information, which deserves a separate platform.
+However, it was considered reasonable to include it in the menu to inform about it because the movement is new, and users can not assume what features it includes.
+So it takes the user to the website of **Sofing Bootcamp**, where the user may obtain all the relevant information about training.
 ___
+## Wireframes
+___
 ## Design

 As Sofing is a completely new thing, the design shapes future brand recognition.
 The project's design springs from the ethos and values of Sofing: it is cheerful, bold and calm at the same time.
-It seems to be contrasting purposes, but it is a conscious intention to make it a little contradictory for comical effect, as a part of mocking existing cliches.
-It is somewhat a combination of a stereotypical small business, gym and furniture store website, as I see it.
+It seems to be contrasting purposes, but it is a conscious intention to make it a little contradictory for comical effect as a part of mocking existing cliches.
+It is somewhat a combination of a stereotypical small business, gym and furniture store website as I see it.

 ### Colour Scheme